Zero-Crossing Detector for Mains Frequency Monitoring

 One difficulty in measurement is that North American mains power is 120 volts, which is not to be trifled with.
 My goal was to safely generate a 3.3 volt square wave that indicates the polarity of the mains voltage.
 The low-voltage square wave is then easy to feed into many types of counters and timestampers.
 I’ve seen various solutions for this on the Internet, but all of them seemed a little janky or inconvenient for long-term use.
 I wanted to solve the problem properly.

 The board has two types of hysteresis to keep the output stable and glitch-free.
-First, there’s a capacitor on the input forming a simple RC filter with a cutoff frequency at approximately the mains frequency of 50/60Hz.
+First, there’s a simple low-pass RC filter on the input (components R2 and C4 on the Rev E Schematic) with a cutoff frequency at approximately the mains frequency of 50/60Hz.
 The comparator, an MCP6561, also has built-in hysteresis.
 I’ve collected tens of millions of samples without a single glitch.

 An example waveform is below, along with a zoomed-in view showing the transition.
-The input is yellow; the output is blue.
+The input is blue; the output is yellow.
+The RC filter phase-shifts the output by about 500\(\mu\)s.
+If you need more precise phase, just depopulate C4 and the output response time will be under 100ns.

 Sample Data